logologo

 Other South Asian350,000+Across UK cities

-The Desi community in the UK has deep historical roots, with significant immigration waves in the 1950s and 1960s, post-partition migration, and continued arrivals of skilled workers, students, and families through to the present day.
+The community has deep historical roots.
+Immigration waves in the 1950s and 1960s, post-partition migration, and continued arrivals of skilled workers, students, and families through to the present day have all shaped it.

-South Asian communities have made major contributions to British public life, including in the NHS (one of the largest employers of South Asian professionals globally), in finance and law, in retail and hospitality, and in politics and the arts.
+South Asian communities have made major contributions to British public life: the NHS (one of the largest employers of South Asian professionals globally), finance, law, retail, hospitality, politics, and the arts.

 UK Immigration and South Asian Nationals

 South Asian nationals are among the largest groups of UK visa applicants every year.
-India in particular consistently ranks as the top or second-highest nationality for UK Skilled Worker visas granted annually, reflecting demand from both employers and workers.
+India consistently ranks as the top or second-highest nationality for Skilled Worker visas granted annually.

-The post-2021 points-based immigration system removed preferential treatment for EU nationals, effectively levelling the field for South Asian applicants who are now assessed on the same criteria as everyone else: job offer, salary, English language, and sponsor compliance.
+The post-2021 points-based system removed preferential treatment for EU nationals, levelling the field.
+South Asian applicants are now assessed on the same criteria as everyone else: job offer, salary, English language, and sponsor compliance.

 Source: UK Home Office immigration statistics, published quarterly.